-The dataplate specifies for which type of gas, gas pressure and for which country this appliance is intended.
-The nameplate is attached to a chain.
-It must remain attached to the chain.
+T The dataplate specifies for which type of gas, gas pressure and for which country this appliance is intended.
+The nameplate is attached to the fireplace with a cable and should remain attached to the fireplace.

 Note: Check whether the appliance is suitable for the gas type and gas pressure on site.